-- Evidence of current health status (physical exam form). - A transcript demonstrating the completion of SCIN201 Anatomy and Physiology and PSYN101 Introduction to Psychology, with minimum grades of B- must be submitted to the Admissions Office. - Immunity or immunization against measles, mumps, rubella (MMR), varicella, and hepatitis B. - Two-year certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (American Heart Association, CPR for the Professional Rescuer). - · Mantoux testing to assess for prior tuberculosis exposure. - · Personal medical insurance. - A fee for nursing liability insurance will be assessed in the second semester tuition bill. - Applicants with latex allergies are advised to seek professional medical consultation. - Additional requirements include uniform, stethoscope, watch with a second hand, textbooks, a tote and supplies for lab practice, and testing materials.
+- Evidence of current health status (physical exam form). - A transcript demonstrating the completion of SCIN201 Anatomy and Physiology and PSYN101 Introduction to Psychology, with minimum grades of B- must be submitted to the Admissions Office. - Immunity or immunization against measles, mumps, rubella (MMR), varicella, hepatitis B, and Tdap.
+Annual influenza immunization is required for all nursing students. - Two-year certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (American Heart Association, CPR for the Professional Rescuer). - · Mantoux testing to assess for prior tuberculosis exposure. - · Personal medical insurance. - A fee for nursing liability insurance will be assessed in the second semester tuition bill. - Applicants with latex allergies are advised to seek professional medical consultation. - Additional requirements include uniform, stethoscope, watch with a second hand, textbooks, a tote and supplies for lab practice, and testing materials.
 There will also be occasional fees for field trips, as well as for end-of-program activities and licensure. - The Background Check, which may include drug screening, is due within thirty days of receipt of conditional acceptance.
 Instructions will be provided.
+Drug screening may occur at any time while a nursing student.